-E. Coli Infection: Blood and Kidney Problems - Topic Overview
+E. Coli Infection From Food or Water: Blood and Kidney Problems - Topic Overview

 Severe problems affecting the blood and kidneys may develop in a small

 number of people (5% to 10%) infected with

 E. coli O157:H7 who get sick enough to go to the